AmethystGear/JACL/README.md

 Note the lack of commas.
 That's right, you won't be needing commas anymore.
 JSON trailing comma errors begone!

+(this isn't to say that you *can't* have commas, JACL is a superset of JSON, so commas are allowed.
+JACL simply doesn't *require* commas like JSON, so you don't have to use them if you don't want to.)

 But what if I want to name my data?
 Well, there are two ways you can go about this.
 ## I'm lazy and just want a Hashmap damn it/the JSON way